Ashishsingh009/weather/README.md

 ## Getting Started
 * Focus on Android JETPACK https://developer.android.com/jetpack/
 * Android Test Driven development https://developer.android.com/training/testing/fundamentals.
+* Used JaCoCo for line coverage tool, that is used to measure how many lines of our code are tested.

 *MVVM Architecture: In MVVM, ViewModel exposes streams of events to which the Views can bind to.
 Like this, the ViewModel does not need to hold a reference to the View anymore, like the Presenter is.
 This also means that all the interfaces that the MVP pattern requires, are now dropped.